 12-year-old Clementine Morcerous is being groomed to take over for her father, the Dark Lord Elithor, and she's learning everything she needs to be a truly dastardly Evil Overlord (even if she admits to herself that she prefers the light to the dark.)
 But when her father is cursed by the Whittling Witch, Clementine finds herself unexpectedly having to take over rather early.
 As her father's magic beings to falter, she relies on new friends, including a bewitched sheep, a paper chicken, and a local boy who dreams of being a hero.
 The funny premise and clever wordplay draw kids in, while the surprisingly deep story explores community, forgiveness, and what happens when you defy familial expectations to follow your heart.
 Kids will love the unique characters of this story, and hope to return to Clementine's world soon.

 For Josie O'Malley, a recent immigrant from Ireland, World War II Philadelphia is a grim place: her father is overseas fighting the Nazis, and the caped superheroes she loves have mysteriously disappeared.
 Eager to help the war effort, the mathematics whiz is quick to apply to a government call for puzzle-solving kids — except that an official tosses her test because she's a girl.
 But a top-secret organization has its eyes on Josie, and two other applicants, Japanese-American Akiko and African-American Mae.
 And when the three get together, they're shocked to discover they're transforming into the newest superheroes in town — with a critical mission to fulfill.
-Hidden Figures meets Wonder Woman in this exciting series opener inspired by comic books and the earliest computer programmers.
+Hidden Figures meets Wonder Woman in this exciting first volume in a trilogy inspired by comic books and the earliest computer programmers.

 11-year-old Mimi feels like the least talented member of her big Indian-American family – but she's planning to change that by winning a local bakery's competition and becoming a celebrity chef, just like her idol.
 When Mimi meets a mysterious boy named Vik in the woods nearby – who helps her find ingredients you wouldn't expect in a forest in Massachusetts – she thinks it's the key to her success.
 But as her father and siblings start acting oddly, Mimi starts to wonder if the ingredients might be the cause...
 Fantasy and wonder draw readers in to this novel, but at its core is a timeless story of family, friendship, and finding your place in the world.